6G Fresnel Spot Beamfocusing using Large-Scale Metasurfaces: A Distributed DRL-Based Approach: Introduction

-\item The proposed DRL-based algorithm can easily be implemented for small-scale PM arrays; SBF however requires ELPMs with many antenna elements, leading to unaffordable computational complexity and learning speed due to the large cardinality of the beamforming search space as well as a large number of neurons in the deep neural networks.
-That is why there exists no computationally affordable solution in the literature so far dealing with CSI-independent SBF through ELPMs.
-To solve this problem, we propose a novel \textbf{distributed DRL} structure comprising several sub-array modules each equipped with a single TD3-DRL optimizer, all working collaboratively in order to maximally focus the radiating energy at the DFP location.
+\item The proposed DRL-based algorithm can easily be implemented for small-scale PM arrays; SBF however requires ELPMs with many antenna elements, leading to unaffordable computational complexity and learning speed due to the large cardinality of the beamforming search space as well as a large number of neurons in the deep neural networks. { In this regard, the implementation of a centralized CSI-independent structure for obtaining optimal beamfocusing vector is computationally unaffordable for ELPMs.
+To address this challenge, we propose a novel \textbf{distributed DRL}} structure comprising several sub-array modules each equipped with a single TD3-DRL optimizer, all working collaboratively in order to maximally focus the radiating energy at the DFP location.
 We will show through simulation results that the proposed modular structure reduces computational complexity and increases the learning speed to a great extent, making it quite practical and efficient.

 \end{itemize}